 While we eventually conquered the majority of our rash problems, you may need some help figuring out what kind of rash you may be dealing with.
 Keep in mind that I am not a physician and this list is a combination of my personal experience and researching our own rash problems.
 Please consult your physician if you suspect anything more severe than a run-of-the-mill diaper rash.

-Disclaimer: if you are experiencing a severe rash or one that won’t go away, please see your pediatrician.
+Disclaimer: This post is not meant to be medical advice.
+If you are experiencing a severe rash or one that won’t go away, please see your pediatrician.

 Contact diaper rash

-This can be treated with prescription Nystatin.
-If you have had a yeast rash before and are sure that you’re dealing with a yeast rash again, you can use over the counter Clotrimazole or even acidophilus.
+A yeast rash can be treated with prescription Nystatin from the pediatrician.
+If you have had a yeast rash before and are absolutely sure that you’re dealing with a yeast rash again, you can use over the counter Clotrimazole; name brand Lotrimin.
 If your baby is in cloth diapers be sure to treat your cloth diapers for yeast as well.